cmu-db/ext-analyzer/postgresql/README.md

 # pgext-analyzer
 Python scripts for generating compatibility tables and source code analysis.
-This is a work in progress, and for now is badly documented :,) Feel free to submit PRs and offer feedback, we would love to hear it.

 # Specifications
-- Runs on machine with Ubuntu 22.04.
-Compatibility with other OSes is not supported.
 - The tools use PostgreSQL 15.3.
 Compatibility with other versions of PostgreSQL is not supported.
+- You will also need to run this on a machine where you have root access.

 # Dependencies
-## Compatibility Analysis Dependencies
+Here are the Ubuntu packages you need to install to run the PostgreSQL analysis scripts:
 - readline
 - flex (for pg_tle)
-- mysql (for mysql_fdw), mysql runs with root
+- mysql (for mysql_fdw) (also make MySQL run with root)
 - libmysqlclient-dev (for mysql_fdw)
-- create ~/.my.cnf file with root user and password
 - libossp-uuid-dev (uuid-ossp)
 - libipc-run-perl
 - libperl-dev